News We Recently Launched AD Migrator and AD Reporter | News SysTools Commitment to Child Safety: Upholding the Fight Against CSAM |

 The following steps are to be followed in the case of this automated utility.

-• Step 1.
-Launch the utility and choose your endpoints, with the source being the Office 365 archive and the destination being the Office 365 option.
+Step 1.
+Launch the utility and choose your endpoints, with the source being the MS 365 Archive and the destination being the MS 365 Archive option.

 Conclusion